ogiwrghs/yolo-coral-pipeline/README.md

       ```

    d. **Configure the Quantization Script**
-      Edit the training script (`training/train.py`) by selecting the dataset you with to use for sampling during the quantization
+      Edit the quantization script (`quantization/int8quantizer.py`) by selecting the dataset you with to use for sampling during the quantization
    (usually the **validation** dataset used during training is selected),
     along with the paths to your **trained model**, and the folder you wish your output to be in (usually the source weights folder)